SevenShepherd/SevenShepherd.github.io/about.markdown

 |:-:|:-:|
 |Formal Equivalence<br>"Word-For-Word"|[☩ **ESV Study Bible**](https://amzn.to/3WsN0Uw)<br>[ESV Interlinear](https://amzn.to/3vg7yUv)<br>[LSB NT Only](https://sevenshepherd.github.io/legacy-standard-bible/)|

-A study bible is an indispensible tool.
-This is the best-of-breed, having won ECPA Book of the Year Award.
-In addition to this, the ESV is one of the most literal Bible versions on earth according to quantitative linguistic comparison of Bible translations using computerized statistical [analysis](/assets/docs/AnalysisGBI.pdf).
-In addition to being literal and accurate, the ESV is easy to read, poetic, and memorizable.
+According to quantitative linguistic comparison of Bible translations using computerized statistical [analysis](/assets/docs/AnalysisGBI.pdf), the ESV is one of the most literal Bible versions on earth.
+In addition to this, the Bible Study variant won ECPA Book of the Year and is considered to be the very best study bible.
+The ESV is the only version worthy of replacing the poetic KJV for the purpose of memorization, and is far more accurate at the same time.

+> “...
+The ESV is one of the few, and surpasses the others in its simple yet elegant style.
+In many respects **the ESV has accomplished in the 21st century what the KJV accomplished in the 17th**: a trustworthy, literary Bible that is suitable for daily reading, memorizing, and preaching.” &mdash; Daniel B. Wallace, Ph.D., Executive Director, Center for the Study of New Testament Manuscripts

 - <a href="https://amzn.to/3WsN0Uw" style="font-style:Italic;font-size:19px;">ESV Study Bible</a>
     - Approximately **200+ biblical scholars**: [100+](https://www.esv.org/translation/) in translation.
 95 in study.